beyondessential/tupaia/packages/psss/README.md

 1. Install the `Prettier` plugin
 2. Enable the `Editor: Format on Save` setting.
-3. You can now format a fi
+3. You can now format a file simply by saving it